PatrickFis/Azure-Study-Notes/Azure Developer/Azure Monitoring Apps.md

 5. Click Save

 The logs can take a decent bit of time to start showing up in Log Analytics.

+#### Example logs
+- I created an APIM instance for studying and I configured it to use Application Insights.
+This caused logs to be sent to a Log Analytics Workspace.
+- To view the logs in Log Analytics the following steps were done:
+  1. Open the Log Analytics resource
+  2. Click on the "Logs" blade
+  3. Close the popup
+  4. Expand the "LogManagement" section.
+This section displays tables that have been created to hold logs.
+For my Application Insights logs a variety of tables were created.
+Some examples: AppAvailabilityResults (to hold the results of availability tests), AppDependencies (to track dependencies: it showed things like backend requests made by APIM, so I could see requests sent to my Product API from APIM), and AppRequests (which showed the requests sent to my APIM instance).
+  5. Double click on a table to put the table name in the query window
+  6. Click "Run" to fetch all the data in the specified time frame
+  7. Filtering can be applied to queries as well.
+The following query fetches failed availability tests:
+      ```
+      AppAvailabilityResults
+      | where Success == false
+      ```

 ## Application Insights
 - Provides performance monitoring for web apps